|

 What Are the Effects of SSRIs?

-The brain on its own produces certain ‘feel-good’ chemicals—among them, the neurotransmitter serotonin.
+The brain produces certain “feel-good” chemicals—among them, the neurotransmitter serotonin.
 Serotonin is associated with feelings of relaxation and calm.
-Typically, it is absorbed by the bloodstream after circulating in the brain, but, depending on the person, this process can leave the brain without enough serotonin to produce those feelings of relaxation and calm.
-SSRIs do not generate the production of serotonin but instead facilitate the reuptake of serotonin in the brain, preventing its absorption by the bloodstream.
+Typically, it is absorbed by the bloodstream after circulating in the brain.
+However, depending on the person, this process can leave the brain without enough serotonin to produce those feelings of relaxation and calm.
+SSRIs facilitate the reuptake of serotonin in the brain so that more of it is available.

-This mechanism of action by SSRIs is therapeutic for depression because researchers have linked the disorder to lower levels of serotonin and dopamine in the brain.
-Because SSRIs cause more serotonin to remain in circulation in the brain, the individual experiences less depressive symptoms.
+Researchers are not entirely sure what about this feature of SSRIs makes them therapeutic for depression.
+One theory is that depressive disorders are associated with lower levels of serotonin and dopamine in the brain and that because SSRIs cause more serotonin to remain in circulation in the brain, they relieve depressive symptoms.
 In fact, many people report feeling completely back to normal when taking these medications.

 Although SSRIs are similar in nature to one another, their side effects and tolerability can vary from one person to the next.
 Similarly, the dosage can differ markedly between individuals as well.